 Several Noob readers have asked how to book an American Airlines flight on the British Airways website with Avios points.
 This is a great question, and important because you will most likely be flying American Airlines if you are using your Avios miles for short-haul domestic travel.

 Many Noobers out there are sitting on a pretty Avios balance because of the British Airways Visa Signature® Card offer.
-If you haven’t signed up for the British Airways Visa, you can always transfer Ultimate Rewards points from your Chase Sapphire Preferred® or Ink Bold® Business Card cards into British Airways at a 1:1 ratio.
+If you haven’t signed up for the British Airways Visa, you can always transfer Ultimate Rewards points from your Chase Sapphire Preferred® Card or Ink Bold® Business Card cards into British Airways at a 1:1 ratio.
 There’s a reason why Ultimate Rewards is the best, flexibility.
 You can also transfer Membership Rewards points into British Airways and there’s usually a transfer bonus.

 Step 1 – Looking on American Airlines website